solaris-games/solaris-docs/combat.markdown

     * Orbital Cannon falls under this category and would stack with any other weapon buff

 * `deduction by enemy` = lowest (worst) deduction imposed by an enemy’s specialist available to any of the players on enemy’s side; deduction by enemy is negative, so it lowers the effective weapons level of the player’s side; deductions by enemy do not stack, only the lowest (largest negative) one is used

-* `special buff` = additional buff provided only by War Hero specialist (see War Hero specialist description for more information)

 If calculated effective weapons level < 1, then effective weapons level = 1